Do you wonder how to announce your podcast effectively? Looking for ways to promote the show to your email list?

-There are many ways to market your podcast, and one important strategy to leverage is to promoting your podcast to your email list.
+FACT: There are many ways to market your podcast.
+One important strategy is to promote new episodes to your email list.
 In order to maximize the traffic you get from your audience, use this post to learn about seven different strategies designed for email marketing.

 Your email subscribers aren’t casual listeners who wander across your episodes on iTunes.
 They’re devoted followers who specifically want to hear from you.

 Email marketing is powerful because it’s a deeply personal connection with your followers.
 Plus it’s one of the few channels you own.
 No one can take your email list away from you, unlike your Facebook page or online community.
 Most importantly, email marketing is 40x better at acquiring new customers compared to Twitter and Facebook.

 That’s why we put together seven proven email marketing strategies you can use to promote your podcast.